davnn/nearness/.github/CONTRIBUTING.md

 for [poetry](https://python-poetry.org/).
 Make sure that ``micromamba`` is installed and available.
 Run `task env-create` to create an empty Python 3.10 environment named `nearness`.
 After you have successfully created the environment activate it with `micromamba activate nearness`.
-If `poetry` is not already installed, run `task poetry-install`.
+If `poetry` is not already installed, run `task poetry-setup`.
 Using the activated `nearness` environment check if poetry is using the right environment with `poetry env info`.
-Once the poetry setup is complete, you are ready to install the dependencies.
+Once the poetry setup is complete, you are ready to install the dependencies with `task poetry-install`.

 Note that Conda, Mamba or Micromamba is not necessary, you can use a tool of your choice to manage your Python environment.
 One benefit of using Conda is that we can override packages that are not easy to install with `pip`,